-How to Infuse Herbs in Oils for Salves, Soaps & Remedies
+How to Make an Herbal Infused Oil (How to Infuse Herbs in Oils for Salves, Soaps, Cooking & Remedies)

 Why Infuse Herbs in Oil?